unicode-org/message-format-wg/spec/syntax.md

 All _messages_ MUST contain either a _pattern_ or _selectors_.
 A _message_ MAY contain zero or more _declarations_.
-(Implication: the empty string is not a valid message)
+An empty string is not a valid _message_.

 A **_pattern_** is a combination of _text_ and _placeholders_
 to be formatted as a unit.